Stefan356/Stable-Diffusion-X-Dreamhold/README.md

 ## Credits

 This project uses the Stable Diffusion WebUI (https://github.com/AUTOMATIC1111/stable-diffusion-webui) as well as the online interpreter for interactive fiction games found at https://iplayif.com/.
-The game Dreamhold was created by Zarfhome (https://zarfhome.com/dreamhold/).
+The game Dreamhold was created by Andrew Plotkin (https://zarfhome.com/dreamhold/).